ashakhatri007/CeptreDocs/pages/Learn/Stages.md

 ## Definition

 In simple terms, 'Stage' can be thought of as named collection of [Rules](Rules.html).
-Stages help to logically separate the concerns of game.
-This collection of rules can be executed automatically or by interaction, with or without initial context.
+Stages help to structure the ceptre program into independent components.
+This collection of rules i.e, stages can be executed automatically (non-deterministically) or by interaction (deterministically), with or without initial context.

 ## Syntax